 - No new windows should normally be placed within 2.4m of the boundary that they face.
 For two storey extensions there should be no side windows at first floor level that can overlook neighbouring houses.

-Improvements You Can Make to a Terraced House
+How to Update a Terraced House

-- Create an entrance hall
+- Creating an entrance hall

-- Increase natural light
+- Increasing natural light

-- Add a downstairs WC
+- Adding a downstairs WC

-- Convert your basement
+- Converting your basement

-- Add more bedrooms
+- Adding more bedrooms

-- Move a bathroom upstairs
+- Moving a bathroom upstairs

-- Convert your loft
+- Converting your loft